2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 • Beer-braised beef stew (carbonade flamande)

-• Waterzooi chicken stew with leeks, carrots, celeriac, potatoes, and onions
+• Chicken stew (Waterzooi) with leeks, carrots, celeriac, potatoes, and onions

 • Flemish white asparagus with melted butter and hard-boiled eggs

-Instead, look for authentic, local restaurants outside of the main tourist zone!
-Our two recommendations for restaurants in Bruges would be ‘t Gezelleke and Restaurant Couvert.
+Look for authentic, local restaurants outside of the main tourist zone!
+Our two recommendations for restaurants in Bruges would be Restaurant ‘t Gezelleke and Restaurant Couvert.

 Another quintessential Bruges experience is eating Belgian chocolate – and lots of it!